 Capped landfills can be reclaimed for other purposes such as recreational parks or commercial developments which allows for land restoration and reclamation.
 This way, dangerous sites within communities are converted into useful plots that boost real estate prices while improving lives.

-This effect leads to controlling soil erosion on capped landfills hence maintaining its integrity.
-Erosion control and stability is lifesaving for those living in areas with heavy rainfall or earthquakes.
+The cap itself, particularly when vegetated, is a primary method for controlling soil erosion on the landfill surface, which is essential for maintaining its long-term integrity.
+Erosion control and stability are critically important in areas prone to heavy rainfall or seismic activity.
 These two conditions specifically compromise the stability of any cap.

-The right kind of landfill capping solutions mean reduce maintenance costs and increased longevity.
+The right kind of landfill capping solutions reduces long-term maintenance costs and increases the longevity of the containment system.
 Since repairing landfills is an ecological sensitive task – ensuring that we have the best solution for the longterm makes more budgetary sense for municipalities.
 With better environmental compliance, at Strata our landfill capping solutions allow vertical expansion and capping both to help governments get the best of out of existing sites.

-Whether we like it or not much of human refuse, if not recycled well, needs to be be dealt with at the landfill.
+Whether we like it or not much of human refuse, if not recycled well, needs to be dealt with at the landfill.
 By at least deploying methods which allow for gas recovery for energy production, we can use this typically unused site for meeting a city’s energy needs.
-This can be achieved through the capping system, which catches the methane into pools, and can be funneled through gas systems.
+This can be achieved through an active gas collection system integrated into the cap, which uses a network of pipes to collect the methane and funnel it to a treatment or energy-generation facility.

 Traditional soil covers are layers of compacted soils that prevent water infiltration into waste materials by isolating them.
 Typically, they are constructed using local soil making them cost-effective in terms of landfill capping solutions.
-However, additional maintenance is required as they do undergo erosion leading to settlement problems.
+However, they may require more maintenance, as they are susceptible to erosion from weather and can be affected by settlement of the underlying waste.

 Geosynthetic covers consist of materials like geocomposites, geotextiles and geomembranes used to block any movement of gas or water.
 The strength, flexibility, and resistance to environmental effects make this material more appropriate for long-term landfill cap.
 Market leaders often use these products since they help save on time spent during installation thus reducing overall maintenance costs.

 Planting vegetation on top of the landfill cover provides additional stabilization against further erosion while enhancing aesthetic value.
-The process improves the capacity to absorb rainwater and reduces reduction of runoffs that would otherwise compromise cover integrity.
+The vegetation helps absorb rainwater and reduces surface runoff, which helps protect the cover’s integrity from erosion.
 They can also foster biodiversity by supporting local fauna thereby enhancing the site’s ecological worth.

 We specialize in using advanced geosynthetic materials to improve landfill performance and environmental safety.
 Below are some of the ways we have worked in the landfill sector: